 Digitisation is changing the entire economy system and the various service companies have already started to adapt to this reality, each one in its own reference sector.

-The German company Energycity introduced in 2016 the possibility for its customers to pay in bitcoins.
-“Digitisation is already part of the daily life of our customers in many areas.
+The German company Enercity introduced in 2016 the possibility for its customers to pay in bitcoins.
+Susanna Zapreva, former CEO of Enercity, stated that “Digitisation is already part of the daily life of our customers in many areas.
 We want to offer our customers the best in all energy-related issues.
 The possibility to pay with bitcoins is just one step on the path to the digital future”.

 Also in Italy, the digital energy company Sorgenia has implemented for its customers the possibility of purchasing some services by cryptocurrency, thanks to the agreement with the Italian startup Chianside, officially announced on 2nd October 2019.
 Therefore, Sorgenia becomes the first Italian company to introduce in the energy sector the opportunity to exploit the benefits and the security of the blockchain.